techreturners/introduction-to-test-doubles-java/activities/activity_3.md

 ### 🔎 Exercise 3.1 - Let's see a Mock in action!

-- To recap, the constructor for the [BubbleTeaOrderService](../src/main/java/com/techreturners/bubbleteaordersystem/service/BubbleTeaOrderService.java) class needs two parameters (an object of type `SimpleLoggerImpl`, an object of type `BubbleTeaMessenger`).
+- To recap, the constructor for the [BubbleTeaOrderService](../src/main/java/com/techreturners/bubbleteaordersystem/service/BubbleTeaOrderService.java) class needs two parameters (an object of type `SimpleLogger`, an object of type `BubbleTeaMessenger`).

-- Now that we have a Dummy object to stand in place of our `SimpleLoggerImpl`, our next step is to find the appropriate Test Double type to stand in place of the `BubbleTeaMessenger`.
+- Now that we have a Dummy object to stand in place of our `SimpleLogger`, our next step is to find the appropriate Test Double type to stand in place of the `BubbleTeaMessenger`.

 - The Test Double type we will be using to sit in place of the `BubbleTeaMessenger` is a Mock object.